Updated on 2024-12-16 GMT+08:00

 • PATCH: requests the server to update partial content of a specified resource.
 If the resource does not exist, a new resource will be created.
 If the resource is unavailable, the PATCH method is used to create a resource.

-For example, in the case of the API for obtaining a user token, the request method is POST.
+For example, in the URI of the API for creating an IAM user as an administrator, the request method is POST.
 The request is as follows:

 Request Header